 Photo: Possums in ceiling

 Urban possums can be an absolute nuisance.
-They can be noisy by clambering over roofs at night, destructive by urinating and defecating in ceilings and other areas around buildings giving the whole area a terrible stench, tearing up heating ducts and insulation, raiding chick copes and garbage bins and cropping through peoples gardens.
+They can be noisy by clambering over roofs at night, destructive by urinating and defecating in ceilings and other areas around buildings giving the whole area a terrible stench, tearing up heating ducts and insulation, raiding chick copes and garbage bins and creeping through people's gardens.

 Photo: Possum eating

-There is even a story of two cunning possums who devised an ingenious scheme to get their little paws on some delicious vegetables in a protected urban veggie patch.
+There is a story of two cunning possums who hatched an ingenious scheme to get their little paws on some delicious vegetables in a protected urban vegetable patch.
 One possum hung on to an overhanging branch with its back legs, grabbed onto its accomplice's rear legs with its front paws and lowered its partner down to snatch the vegetables.

 A male possum is called a jack